Eloy Jiménez Preview, Player Props: White Sox vs. Athletics

 - Jimenez is batting .271 with 15 doubles, 14 home runs and 22 walks.

-- In 40.2% of his games this year, Jimenez has notched at least one RBI.
-In 13 of those games (14.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Jimenez has driven in a run in 35 games this season (39.8%), including 13 games with more than one RBI (14.8%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.